CartagoGit/DockerIonicCover/README.md

             - ~/.ssh:/~/.ssh:ro
 ```

+---

-# For specific inner scripts:
+# For specific inner scripts or SSH specs:

 Look the cartagodocker/zsh image documentation in the next link: